-New to plant based eating or just need some fresh inspiration for your vegan grocery list?
+New to plant based eating or just need some fresh inspiration for your vegan diet grocery list?
 Here are the 50 best healthy vegan foods to grab next time you hit the stores.

 Veganism is a style of eating that eliminates all forms of animal products including, meat, seafood, dairy, eggs and animal-based ingredients.
 Vegan represents the strictest form of plant-based diets.

 Vegan vs. Plant Based

 At first glance vegan and plant-based diets sound exactly the same, but it depends on who you ask.
 Vegan is defined more closely as a lifestyle choice and often expands beyond just food - with many vegans choosing to remove all animal products from their life, including things like leather and fur.